-3.5 Attached for information at Appendix 3 is a guide produced by the Head of Legal, Estates and Member Services relating to Members responsibilities and liabilities when representing the Authority on an outside body.
+3.6 Attached for information at Appendix 3 is a guide produced by the Head of Legal, Estates and Member Services relating to Members' responsibilities and liabilities when representing the Authority on an outside body.

-East of England Local Government Association/Area Forum/Local Strategic Partnership/Thames Gateway South Essex Board
+East of England Local Government Association/Local Strategic Partnership/Thames Gateway South Essex Finance and Policy Board

-3.6 The Leader of the Council (or their nominee) attends meetings of the East of England Local Government Association, the County Council's South Essex Area Forum, the Rochford Local Strategic Partnership and the Thames Gateway South Essex Board.
-It would be appropriate for the Council to endorse this aspect of the Leader's activity.
+3.7 The Leader of the Council (or their nominee) attends meetings of a number of external partnerships on behalf of the Council.
+These currently include the East of England Local Government Association, the Local Strategic Partnership and the Thames Gateway South Essex Finance and Policy Board.
+As regional, sub-regional, and local partnership arrangements continue to evolve and change in the light of government initiatives and a changing environment, it would be appropriate for the Council to endorse the continued attendance by the Leader on these and any successor bodies.